 Since Finance is the source of the money that allows teams to develop software and deliver value, they are critical to our success.
 But some of the things that Finance has been asked – or forced – to do run contrary to some of the things we want to accomplish with agile.
 How do we approach this?

 What Makes This Hard for Finance?

-Companies need to make adjustments to their workflows when major events happen (like Enron and Worldcom).
+Companies need to make adjustments to their workflows when major events happen (like and ).
 In general, Finance teams are very risk-averse.
 Once changes are instituted, a “don’t fix it if it ain’t broke” philosophy kick in and groups are resistant to changing further.
 As change agents, we need to understand this proclivity and do what we can to alleviate those concerns.